TropNNC: Structured Neural Network Compression Using Tropical Geometry: Compression Algorithm

-There are several variations of Algorithm \ref{alg:non-iter-improved_neural_path}.
-For instance, one could use the sum instead of the mean for the input weights.
-However, in our experiments, this approach yielded worse results.
-Another variation involves clustering neurons based on cosine similarity rather than the $L^2$ distance of the vectors, recognizing that neurons with parallel input weights can be clustered together regardless of their output weights.
-Additionally, one could normalize the vectors based on their input weights by shifting the norm to the output weights before applying K-means.
-Despite testing these methods, none provided significant advantages.
-Therefore, we simply recommend Algorithm \ref{alg:non-iter-improved_neural_path}.

-\subsubsection{Iterative Algorithm for multi-output network}
+\subsubsection{Iterative Algorithm for multi-output network.}

-To improve the approximation of Algorithm \ref{alg:non-iter-improved_neural_path}, we again make use of tropical geometry.
-Specifically, we formulate an optimization problem that takes the output of Algorithm \ref{alg:non-iter-improved_neural_path} and with an iterative process produces weights that achieve a better simultaneous zonotope approximation.
+To improve the approximation of Algorithm \ref{alg:non-iter-improved_neural_path}, we formulate an optimization problem that takes the output of Algorithm \ref{alg:non-iter-improved_neural_path} and with an iterative process produces weights that achieve a better simultaneous zonotope approximation.